-- •We want vote counts to be at least accurate enough to produce a corrected outcome - •Traditional tabulation audits usually either -require more work than necessary to confirm an outcome, or - -yield too little information to be conclusive. - -An RLA uses statistics to check voted ballots until it has strong evidence that election outcome is correct according to the evidence provided to them.
+- •We want vote counts to be at least accurate enough to correctly determine the outcome - Traditional tabulation audits usually either -require more work than necessary to confirm an outcome - -yield too little information to be conclusive. - •An RLA uses statistics to check voted ballots until it has strong evidence that election outcome is correct according to them.
 Then the audit can stop.
 Efficient!